Book a Demo

 That perception undermines credibility.
 If marketing wants a seat at the strategic table, it can’t be the outlier that asks to be judged differently while expecting the same level of investment as sales, product, or customer success.

 This resistance to measurement shows up most often in mid-market companies.
 At that stage, marketing leaders (not all) often lean on the “just do good marketing” mindset as an escape from the messiness of measurement.
-In that environment also support structures are very lean and companies are not set up with skill sets needed for measurement.
+In that environment support structures are also very lean, and companies are not set up with the skill sets needed for measurement.

 By contrast, enterprise CMOs don’t have that luxury.
 Operating at greater scale and complexity, they want visibility.
 They’re hungry for sharper measurement and better insight because they understand that at a macro level, patterns emerge.
 And those patterns can be surfaced and measured.